kevinjt12/Milestone-1/README.md

 ## Group Members: Kevin Torrealba, Nicholas Murphy, Kevin Carcamo

 ### Main Class

-The `Main.java` file serves as the entry point of the program.
-It is responsible for interacting with the user and passing the necessary data to other parts of the application.
+The `Main` class serves as the starting point of the program, handling user input and initiating the process of reading and processing articles.

-#### Key Functions:
+### Key Functions:
-- **User Interaction**: The program prompts the user to input a directory path where the article files are stored.
+- **User Interaction**: The class prompts the user to input the directory path where article files are stored.
-- **Data Handling**: Once the user provides the directory path, it is passed to the `ArticleProcessor` class for file reading and further processing.
+- **Process Initialization**: It passes the user-provided directory path to the `ArticleProcessor` class to start reading and processing the files.

-The purpose of this class is to gather input from the user and initiate the file processing by calling the appropriate method in the `ArticleProcessor` class.
-This ensures that the user can specify the location of the files, and the program will handle the rest of the processing from there.
+The `Main` class is the entry point for the program, ensuring that user input is gathered before starting the core text processing tasks performed by other classes.

 ### ArticleProcessor Class

-The `ArticleProcessor` class is responsible for reading and processing the files from the directory provided by the user.
-It handles the core functionality of the project, including reading article files, counting words, and processing the text.
+The `ArticleProcessor` class is responsible for reading and processing the article files in the directory provided by the user.
+It performs key tasks such as file reading, stop word removal, and generating word frequency statistics.

-#### Key Functions:
-- **File Reading**: The class takes a directory path as input and reads all the article files within that directory.
-- **Text Processing**: It processes the text in each article by counting the total number of words, removing stop words, and counting the number of statements (sentences) in the articles.
-- **Statistics Generation**: After processing, the class gathers the relevant statistics such as original word count, new word count (after stop words are removed), and statement count.

-The `ArticleProcessor` is the core component that performs the main processing tasks for the articles, preparing the data for analysis and generating statistics based on the text.
+### Fields:
+- **`stopWords`**: A static list that stores the stop words used for filtering out common words from the text.
+- **`fileList`**: A static array of `File` objects that stores the list of files found in the specified directory.

+### Methods:
+- **`readFiles(String directoryPath)`**: This static method reads all the files in the provided directory, processes each file's content, and calls other methods to analyze the text.
+It prints the original text and processes it to remove stop words, count words, and rank words by frequency.

+- **`removeStopWords(String outString)`**: This static method removes stop words from the provided text (`outString`) by comparing each word with a predefined list of stop words.
+It returns the cleaned string, which no longer contains stop words, and prints the cleaned version of the text.

+The `ArticleProcessor` class manages the entire text processing workflow, from reading files and removing stop words to generating word frequency statistics.
+It acts as the central component for processing and analyzing the content of the article files.

 ### Statistics Class